How to Write a Marketing Plan & Use a Marketing Plan Template

 Create your own marketing plan

-As you can see, a marketing plan can be highly valuable to your business.
-You might be apprehensive to devote the time and resources to put one together, however, investing the time now can pay off significantly in the long run.
-After all, it’s much easier to achieve your goals when you have some direction.
-Using Mailchimp’s marketing plan template is one way to save time and ensure you’re on the right track as you get started.
-Mailchimp can also be an asset as you move forward with your marketing plan.
+After all, achieving your goals is much easier when you have some direction.
+Using Mailchimp's marketing plan template is one way to save time and ensure you're on the right track as you get started.
+Mailchimp can also be an asset with other digital marketing templates as you move forward with your marketing plan.

-Mailchimp is a marketing platform that gives you access to a variety of marketing resources—like marketing CRM software and marketing automation tools—that can help you grow and build your business.
-You can then use these tools to create successful marketing campaigns, connect with your customers, and ultimately increase revenue for your brand.
+Use these tools to create successful marketing campaigns, connect with your customers, and ultimately increase revenue for your brand.
 So whether you need help with email campaigns, social media marketing, or all of it, Mailchimp has you covered.